jezza64/jbnotes/Crypto_Technology.md

 Some queries easy, where the contract exposes useful methods.
 But where the query is more complex it's hard.
-Can take a long time to get an answer because of finalisation, block reorganisations, uncycled blocks etc.
+Can take a long time to get an answer because of finalization, block reorganisations, uncycled blocks etc.

 The graph solves with a hosted service which indexes blockchains.
 These are subgraphs.
 Can then be queries with standard GraphQL API.
 Will move to non hosted decentralised.

 ### How The Graph Works